The illness that affects one in six of us

 Northern Ireland, Wales and Scotland all have their own targets too.

 But drugs are still the most common form of treatment.
-The number of medicines dispensed for anxiety, depression, obsessive-compulsive disorder and panic attacks has more than doubled in the past 10 years.
+The number of medicines dispensed for anxiety, depression, obsessive-compulsive disorder and panic attacks has almost doubled in the past 10 years.

 An increase in the numbers of people getting antidepressants is clearly a factor.